vanducng/datafold-docs/docs/os_diff/how_to_use.md

 - Alternatively, you can have project-specific TOML files stored in each project.
 This has the benefit of each file being simpler and specific to a project.
   - However, be sure to exclude the TOML file in your `.gitignore` if it includes sensitive information such as passwords.

-In both cases, we recommend storing sensitive information such as passwords as [environmental variables](https://linuxhint.com/set-environment-variable-zsh/) in a file such as `.zshrc`.

 ## How to use from Python

 API reference: [https://data-diff.readthedocs.io/en/latest/](https://data-diff.readthedocs.io/en/latest/)